dogra-c11/Minesweeper/README.md

 # Minesweeper
-A rip-off of the popular game minesweeper. used html css and javascript to create the app.
+A rip-off of the popular game minesweeper.

+Used html css and javascript to create the app.